naturalis/barcode-constrained-phylogeny/README.md

 ## How to install

-**This needs an integral solution.
-I don't care if its conda or Docker but it needs to be painless**
+**Solve this with Docker.
+Right now it's Frankensteined together with a download of MACSE, but not of RAXML or SQLite.
+Very inconsistent, needs to be improved.
+Also, which java is required?**

 ## How to run